venasolutions/bosk/README.md

 Ensure `javac` is supplied the `-parameters` flag.

 This is required because,
-for each class you use to describe your Bosk state, the "system of record" for your its structure is its constructor.
+for each class you use to describe your Bosk state, the "system of record" for its structure is its constructor.
 For example, you might define a class with a constructor like this:

 ```